 Snoring can result in poor sleep for you and whoever you share a room with.
 It is caused by the relaxation of muscles in the roof of your mouth, tongue and throat which can block your airways and cause vibration.
 You don’t always have to use fancy medication and drastic measures to stop it.
-Here are seven ways in which you can cut out your snoring habit with simple, natural remedies.
+Here is our podcast with Dr. Pixie Mckenna, and below, seven ways in which you can cut out your snoring habit with simple, natural remedies.

 Being overweight, or having a neck with a larger circumference than 16”, increases the chance of fat pushing down on your throat.
 This is one of the best ways to stop snoring and will also benefit your general health, too.